Take 2 minutes to earn $10 — find your rate on refinancing a student loan. See additional terms.

 If you have a Federal Parent PLUS loan, you might be able to save money and simplify your payments by refinancing your Parent PLUS loan.

-Or, you can help your child refinance their student loans by cosigning and potentially save them money over the life of the loan by qualifying for a lower interest rate.
+Or you can help your child refinance their student loans by cosigning and potentially save them money over the life of the loan if you qualify for a lower interest rate.
 (This is usually true provided you do not extend the loan term.)
+Borrowers should keep in mind that refinancing their federal loans will disqualify them from all federal benefits, including income-based repayment plans and potential forgiveness.

 TLS 1.2 Encrypted